 Estimates and assumptions are periodically reviewed, and the effects of the revisions are reflected in the accompanying consolidated financial statements in the period they are determined to be necessary.
-Significant estimates and assumptions made in the accompanying consolidated financial statements include, but are not limited to, the fair value of common stock, share-based compensation arrangements, the fair value of warrants, the fair value of convertible debt, and in recording the prepayments, accruals and associated expense for certain research and development activities performed for the Company by third parties.
+Significant estimates and assumptions made in the accompanying consolidated financial statements include, but are not limited to, share-based compensation arrangements, the fair value of warrants, and in recording the prepayments, accruals and associated expense for research and development activities performed for the Company by third parties.